RedPillAnalytics/checkmate-examples-archive/obi/README.md

 Build parameters can be enabled one of five ways, in reverse-prioritized order... meaning the last item in the list overrides the second-to-the-last item, and so forth:
 * Specified in the `build.gradle` file
-* Specified in a `gradle.properties` file, which is a standard Java properties file existing in the project directory
+* Specified in a `gradle.properties` file in the project directory.
-* A `gradle.properties` file in the `GRADLE_HOME` directory which defaults to the `$HOME/.gradle` directory of the executing user.
+* Specified in a `gradle.properties` file in the `GRADLE_HOME` directory, which defaults to the `$HOME/.gradle` directory of the executing user.
 * Specified with environment variables
 * Specified using Gradle project properties, which are passed to the Gradle Wrapper command-line using `-P<property>=<value>`